 This tribal group is thought to be a native of Batanta Island.
-The Batanta tribe inhabit the southern region of Batanta Island, namely Kampung Wailebet and Yenanas, located in the Sagawin Strait facing Salawati Island.
+The Batanta tribe inhabit the southern region of Batanta Island.
+Namely Kampung Wailebet and Yenanas.
+Located in the Sagawin Strait facing Salawati Island.

 B. Biak Tribe

 The villages are Yensawai, Arefi, Amdui and part of Yenanas.
 The Biak tribe group in Batanta is called the Kafdaron Biak.
-Historically, the Kafdaron Biak are a group that migrated to Batanta Island following in the footsteps of the legendary Koreri (Mansar Manarmaker) journey from Biak Island to the west.
+Historically the Kafdaron Biak is a group.
+That migrated to Batanta Island.
+Following in the footsteps of the legendary Koreri (Mansar Manarmaker) journey.
+From Biak Island to the west.

 C. Other tribes

-Other ethnic groups living on Batanta Island come from the large islands of New Guinea and Maluku, but the population is not large except for those who work in snail companies and government employees.
+Other ethnic groups living.
+On Batanta Island come from.
+The large islands of New Guinea and Maluku.
+But, the population is not large.
+Except for those who work in snail companies.
+And government employees.